ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

         *   The library requires initializing by a call to `psa_crypto_init()`.
     .. retval:: PSA_ERROR_CORRUPTION_DETECTED

     The capacity of a key derivation is the maximum number of bytes that it can return.
-Reading *N* bytes of output from a key derivation operation reduces its capacity by at least *N*.
-The capacity can be reduced by more than *N* in the following situations:
+Reading :math:`N` bytes of output from a key derivation operation reduces its capacity by at least :math:`N`.
+The capacity can be reduced by more than :math:`N` in the following situations:

     *   Calling `psa_key_derivation_output_key()` can reduce the capacity by more than the key size, depending on the type of key being generated.
 See  `psa_key_derivation_output_key()` for details of the key derivation process.
     *   When the `psa_key_derivation_operation_t` object is operating as a deterministic random bit generator (DBRG), which reduces capacity in whole blocks, even when less than a block is read.